Virtual-Lab/responsiv1/README.md

 It uses a rhizome server (based on node.js) and javascript parameters of sound are mapped to visuals

-This is a test application
+This is a test application - also in development

 the shell scripts start_stream.sh starts an icecast server to stream audio content in the network icecast needs to be installed, could be installed with homebrrew in the terminal

-brew install icecast
+<code>brew install icecast</code>

 needs some configuration in the configuration file to fit your needs.
 Also see: http://icecast.org/